This module is used to create and edit markups (point list, line, angle, curve, closed curve, plane, ROI etc.) and adjust their display properties.

 Move Down: Move a highlighted control point down one spot in the list.

-Add Control Point: Add a new control point to the selected list, placing it at the origin
+Add Control Point: Add a new unplaced control point to the selected list, creating it with an undefined position.

 Name Format: Format for creating names of new control points, using sprintf format style. %N is replaced by the list name, %d by an integer.